 FIND A NAME

 It is crucial to choose a completely unique name for your business.
 What’s different about limited companies compared to the others is the fact that there are strict rules to follow.
 Not only is there a list of the names available, but there are also the existing trademarks as well.
-Do your research and make sure your name is not even a bit similar to someone else’s.
+Do your research and make sure your name is not even a bit similar to someone else’s, send the trademark office action letter otherwise you can face some serious legal repercussions.
 There are also some words you mustn’t use in your business name which can be found in the government guide.
 Finally, the name has to have the word Limited at the end.

 WHERE ARE YOU SITUATED?